open-mmlab/mmengine/docs/en/advanced_tutorials/config.md

 {'type': 'SGD', 'lr': 0.01, 'momentum': 0.9, 'weight_decay': 0.0001}
 ```

-For non-dictionary fields, such as integers, strings, lists, etc., they can be completely overwritten by redefining them, for example, the code block blow will change the value of the `gpu_ids` to `[0]`.
+For non-dictionary fields, such as integers, strings, lists, etc., they can be completely overwritten by redefining them.
+For example, the code block below will change the value of the `gpu_ids` to `[0]`.

 ```python
 _base_ = ['optimizer_cfg.py', 'runtime_cfg.py']